How to Climb Mount Teide, the highest mountain in Spain

 You don’t have to be a marathon runner, but it’s a bit of a hike.
 Don’t forget, it is the highest mountain in Spain!

 It takes 5-8 hours to hike up, you start at 2300m and carry on to the summit at 3718m, where the oxygen level is only 50% of what you’re used to.
 Frankly, if you’re unfit you can still do the climb, just give yourself most of the day to do it.

 So you heard about the cable car huh?
 Ok, you can take the 8 min cable car to near the top of $32 USD return, but you wouldn’t wanna cheat though, would you?!
 If you do take the cable car, you’ve still got an hours hike to reach the summit.

 It’s in Tenerife, the largest of the Canary Islands, off to the coast of Morocco.
 You can easily get cheap flights to Tenerife.
-Once your here, you can book with your hostel to do the climb or take the one bus a day from Puerto de la Cruz (number 348) and Playa de la Americas (342) run to Teide.
+Once you’re here, you can book with your hostel to do the climb or take the one bus a day from Puerto de la Cruz (number 348) and Playa de la Americas (342) run to Teide.
 Both leave at 9.15am and return at 4pm.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 Also, if you want to start a blog...I CAN HELP YOU!

 Also, if you want to start a blog, and start to change your life, I'd love to help you!
 Email me on firstname.lastname@example.org.
 In the meantime, check out my super easy blog post on how to start a travel blog in under 30 minutes, here!
 And if you just want to get cracking, use BlueHost at a discount, through me.

 Also, (if you're like me, and awful with tech-stuff) email me and my team can get a blog up and running for you, designed and everything, for $300 - email email@example.com to get started.